WiIIiam278/Uniform/README.md

 }
 ```

 Then, add the dependency itself.
-Replace `VERSION` with the latest release version. (e.g., `1.0`) and `PLATFORM` with the platform you are targeting (e.g., `bukkit`).
+Replace `VERSION` with the latest release version. (e.g., `1.0`) and `PLATFORM` with the platform you are targeting (e.g., `paper`).
 If you want to target pre-release "snapshot" versions (not recommended), you should use the `/snapshots` repository instead.

 ```groovy
 dependencies {